spasaintk/hacs-duux-whisper-flex/README.md

    command_topic: sensor/[YOUR FAN MAC ADDRESS]/command
    ```

-## Home Assistant MQTT Configuration
+## MQTTS Configuration

-In order to control the fan via Home Assistant you must run a local MQTTS
+In order to control the fan via Home Assistant you must run a MQTTS
 broker on port `443` with a self-signed certificate for the domain
 `collector3.cloudgarden.nl`.
+This broker needs to be connected to Home Assistant.

 You will need a local DNS infrastructure (for example a Pi-hole) and your DHCP
 server should hand out this DNS address.
 Add a record for